rainydayjules/VisitingTales/Documentation/Diane.md

 ### Ten Hearts
 **Diane a Museum Curator**
 <br>
-After meeting Paolo and reaching 10 hearts with Diane, Diane will send a letter.
+After meeting Paolo, completing Diane's Study quest chain, and reaching 10 hearts with Diane, Diane will send a letter.
 Read the letter and enter bus stop between 9am to 3pm

 <details>
 <summary>Details</summary>